OpenMDAO/OpenMDAO-Framework/docs/getting-started/gui.rst

 computer's  internal network, you don't need to be connected to the Internet or even have your wireless card turned on!

-The GUI and the computational server communicate with each other via a technology called `web-socket <http://en.wikipedia.org/wiki/WebSocket>`_, which enables bi-directional communication.
+The GUI and the computational server communicate with each other via a technology called `web-sockets <http://en.wikipedia.org/wiki/WebSocket>`_, which enables bi-directional communication.
 All of the things you see in the browser window are rendered using HTML5 and javascript.
 We rely on a number of different javascript libraries to make all these things work, but we rely most heavily on `jQuery <http://jqueryui.com/>`_.